Best Monitors For Graphic Designers

 The Asus PA248Q may not strike you as a graphic design worthy monitor with its rather typical outlook.
 However, it more than made up for its lack of style with high color accuracy at a decent price point.
 Underlying the 24” screen is an ISP panel that produces superior color quality.

 It has a non-native 1920 x 1200 resolution and a full 100% sRGB color range.
 You have vast options to connect the monitor to your computer, with HDMI, DVI, DisplayPort and VGA connections at your disposal.
 A rather large base ensure that the screen remains steady and robust when in use.

-This is a decent monitor if you’re looking for a reasonably large screen size with Full HD resolution.
+The NEC PA is a decent monitor if you’re looking for a reasonably large screen size with Full HD resolution.
 Powering the 32” screen is an IPS panel that provides the range of 99.2% of Adobe RGB color space.
-The end result is high quality and accurate visuals fit for photography or video editing works.
+The result is high quality, and nice visuals fit for photography or video editing work.

 It is the dream of graphic designers to own the highest range of monitors.
 However, the high price point associated with the top model made you wish for a more affordable model.
 This monitor by Iiyama is a decent option if you’re trying to be economical with your choices.

 Instead of IPS, it uses a TN panel which produces slightly inferior color quality but still sufficient for most design works.
 The screen measures 28” diagonally and has a full 4K resolution.
 You can also accommodate the individual video inputs at every quarter of the screen.